Saadboussof/PrSudo/README.md

 - Console I/O

 ## Project Status
-✅ **COMPLETED** - All features from the specification have been implemented and tested:

 - ✅ Player account management with H2 database
 - ✅ Complete Xou Dou Qi game logic with all rules